DorianYoung/Weather-Dashboard/README.md

 <h2>DORIAN Y Weather Dashboard</h2>

 # Weather Dashboard
-Weather dashboard application that runs in the browser and features dynamically updated HTML and CSS.
+Weather dashboard application that displays the current & 5 day weather forecast for searched city.
+This application runs in the browser and features dynamically updated HTML and CSS.

-I used the OpenWeather API to retrieve weather data for cities.
+OpenWeather API was used to retrieve weather data for cities.

 >  ## **Table of Contents** :notebook: